-- 17 EFRAG's overall views on the IASB's preferred approach to classification are set out in our response to Question 2.
-The following comments relates relate more specifically to the preferred approach as it would apply to non-derivative instruments. - 18 EFRAG notes that the classification of non-derivative financial instruments would in most cases be the same as IAS 32.
+17 EFRAG's overall views on the IASB's preferred approach to classification are set out in our response to Question 2.
+The following comments relate more specifically to the IASB's preferred approach as it would apply to non-derivative instruments.

+- 18 EFRAG notes that the classification of non-derivative financial instruments would, in most cases, be the same as IAS 32.
 However, EFRAG also notes that the classification of some instruments would change, particularly due to the articulation of the amount feature.
 This feature will affect the classification of instruments that do not require the transfer of economic resources before liquidation but the claim (including the claim on liquidation) is for a fixed amount that is independent of the entity's available economic resources.
-For example, the following instruments that are classified as equity in accordance with IAS 32 would be reclassified as liabilities: - (a) non-redeemable cumulative preference shares; and - (b) undated or perpetual cumulative hybrid securities that currently are classified as equity (vanilla, convertible and contingent convertible bonds) in their entirety where the issuer has the unconditional right to defer payment of any coupons or principal, including those that are contingent and can be exchanged for shares (fixed conversion price) if certain ratio is breached (e.g. Common Equity Tier 1 below a certain level). - 19 In these cases EFRAG considers that: - (a) such classification outcome is inconsistent with the Conceptual Framework and its going concern principle; - (b) the IASB does not clearly explain why this is a better accounting outcome; and - (c) the identified changes in classification outcomes are not related to areas of IAS 32 that are problematic. - 20 EFRAG is also concerned about the impact that these classification changes will bring to the market as some entities would no longer be able to account for their hybrid capital (or part of it) as equity.
+For example, the following instruments that are classified as equity in accordance with IAS 32 would be reclassified as liabilities: - (a) non-redeemable cumulative preference shares; and - (b) undated or perpetual cumulative hybrid securities that currently are classified as equity (vanilla, convertible and contingent convertible bonds) in their entirety where the issuer has the unconditional right to defer payment of any coupons or principal. - 19 In these cases, EFRAG considers that: - (a) such classification outcome is inconsistent with the Conceptual Framework and its going concern principle; - (b) the IASB does not clearly explain why this is a better accounting outcome; and - (c) the identified changes in classification outcomes are not related to areas of IAS 32 that are problematic. - 20 EFRAG is also concerned about the impact that these classification changes will bring to the market as some entities would no longer be able to account for their hybrid capital (or part of it) as equity.
 Some constituents have highlighted that the classification of subordinated hybrid capital as debt could, for entities that hold such instruments, significantly reduce solvency ratios and lead to higher cost of capital either due to higher interest rates on debt in general or due to higher coupon rates on the hybrids when refinanced into hybrid structures to make it compliant with the new equity classification requirements.
-Furthermore, the classification of the hybrid capital as debt could trigger (by the issuer) the accounting call feature contained in hybrid structures, thereby potentially inflicting losses to investors. - Therefore, EFRAG is not convinced that classification outcomes for non-derivatives under the IASB's preferred approach represents a significant improvement when compared to IAS 32.
+Furthermore, the classification of the hybrid capital as debt could trigger (by the issuer) the accounting call feature contained in hybrid structures, thereby potentially inflicting losses to investors. - 21 Therefore, EFRAG is not convinced that classification outcomes for non-derivatives under the IASB's preferred approach represents a significant improvement when compared to IAS 32.